 - Remember to reserve 3 Tbsp of yogurt for the next batch.
 You can do this with any subsequent batch.
 This eliminates the need for probiotics and helps offset the cost of reproducing.

 Methods for Incubation

 To make cultured yogurt you need some type of incubation system that can maintain a temperature of approximately 110 – 115 degrees.
 This provides an environment for the friendly bacteria to flourish while preserving the naturally occurring enzymes and nutrients.
 I personally don’t use a yogurt maker because the temperature exceeds 115 degrees however feel free to use one if you want.

-Here are some methods I’ve used.
+Here are some methods of incubation I’ve used with success.
 They are listed in order of preference.
 Each form of incubation yields a slightly different taste and texture although they are all very similar.

 #1 Dehydrating in a dehydrator – The method I use the most.
-The results are the most consistent although they can vary according to external temperatures and humidity.
+The results have been the most consistent although they can vary slightly according to external temperatures and humidity.

-Place in a tray dehydrator.
-Dehydrate at 150 degrees for 3 1/2 – 7 hours.
-Length of time depends on how cultured you want the yogurt to be.
+Place inside a tray dehydrator.
+Dehydrate at 1115 degrees for 3 1/2 – 7 hours.
+Length of time depends on how cultured and “sour” you want the yogurt to be.

 #2 Placing in a warm dark area – An easy method if you don’t mind waiting.
 Results can vary depending on external temperatures and humidity.